 Jennifer DeTrani, Wickr General Counsel

-Cyber attacks, often performed deliberately and quietly within a closed and seemingly protected networks, present the latest and most disruptive threat to the integrity of sensitive client information.
+Cyber attacks, often performed deliberately and quietly within a closed and seemingly protected network, present the latest and most disruptive threat to the integrity of sensitive client information.
 In its Annual Security Report, Cisco Systems ranks legal enterprises as the seventh-highest sector vulnerable to attacks by cyber criminals.